h1v3r/Athena/README.md

 inside the git folder.
 Use

-`sudoc docker-compose up -d`
+`sudo docker-compose up -d`

 to bring them up again.
+However you need to setup NiFi again.

 ### Remove Athena
 First you want to stop the API.
 Simply click into the shell where you have started the API and press "Ctrl-C".